-It’s kinda ridiculous to think that I almost drove right past the very yellow Lucky Dawgs 2 (12435 Collier Blvd, Naples).
+It’s ridiculous to think I almost drove right past the very yellow Lucky Dawgs 2.
 Lucky Dawg 2 sits at the front end of the strip mall facing Collier Boulevard.
-In case you’re wondering (cause I was), the original Lucky Dawgs was an umbrella hot dog cart outside of a Home Depot store.
+In case you’re wondering (cause I was), the original Lucky Dawgs was an umbrella hot dog cart outside a Home Depot store.

 Vienna Beef Dogs

-There is a Vienna Beef logo which means they’ve gotta be a Chicago dog joint.
-I’m totally ok with that but I’m not into that dragged through the garden nonsense.
-I like my dogs with onion, mustard, and relish or a straight-up chili dog will always hit the spot.
+There is a Vienna Beef logo, meaning they must be a Chicago dog joint.
+I’m ok with that, but I’m not into that dragged-through-the-garden nonsense.
+I like my dogs with onion, mustard, and relish, or a straight-up chili dog will always hit the spot.

 All of the dogs came on a soft poppy seed bun.
 My dad opts for his usual odd combination of onions and mayo, don’t knock it till you try it!
 We agree to share an order of fresh-cut fries topped with nacho cheese sauce.

-One dog was chili only and the other with chili, mustard, and onion plus the 1/4 chargrilled cheeseburger with only raw onions, mayo, mustard, and ketchup (my childhood favorite condiment combination).
+One dog was chili only, the other with chili, mustard, and onion, plus the 1/4 chargrilled cheeseburger with raw onions, mayo, mustard, and ketchup (my childhood favorite condiment combination).

 So How Was It?

-Once my palate told me, this is a housemade chili…we were golden.
+Once, my palate told me, this is a housemade chili…we were golden.
 The mustard and onion topped the chili-only dog.
-The chili was exactly how I love it: beefy, slightly saucy, and no beans.
+The chili was precisely how I love it: beefy, slightly saucy, and no beans.

-We were just too full to have a shake but we did take some Chicago-style tamales to go.
+We were too full to drink a shake, but we took some Chicago-style tamales.
 Tamales?
 Oh yeah, I forgot to mention those!

 Facebook – https://www.facebook.com/LUCKYDAWG2